 Encourages open communication by leveling the playing field in terms of position/status

-What Should You Look for in a
+What to Look for in a

 Ability to incorporate and utilize a variety of methodologies (no one-trick ponies)

-Easy-going personality with exceptional listening skills
+Easy-going personality with exceptional listening and communication skills

-We’ve all been victims of workshops that should never have been.
-No direction, lack of leadership, runaway tangents, and disengaged participants.
-These are the hallmarks of a bad workshop; they are a waste of time, money, and precious resources not to mention a serious morale-killer.
+Boring exercises that provide little insight, runaway tangents about problems with no solution, goals that are unrealistic or unactionable, and worst of all - no clear path and plan at the end.
+Badly planned and executed workshops are a waste of time, money, and precious resources not to mention a serious morale-killer.
 Choosing the right facilitator is just part of the equation in making sure your strategy session is productive and successful.

 Finally, understand that things may shift on the fly.
-Really good facilitators will adjust and react to address obstacles or to improve engagement – they should be talking to you throughout (and you to them) to ensure that the progression is productive and positive.
+Really good facilitators will adjust and react to address obstacles or to improve engagement.
+They should be talking to you throughout (and you to them) to ensure that the progression is productive and positive.

 Strategic Business Planning

-with Erin Sedor,
+with Erin Sedor